ucsb-cs16/s20/_lab/lab02.md

    git config --global user.email "atriton@cs.ucsb.edu"
 ```

+**Note: Generating private and public keys below has been a source of great frustration for students in the past.
+You don't have to make these, but if you do it will make it so that you don't have to type your GitHub username/password in your terminal ever again.**

 * Next, generate a private/public key pair and upload your public key to your github account.
 To do this refer to this tutorial: [https://ucsb-cs56-pconrad.github.io/topics/github_ssh_keys/](https://ucsb-cs56-pconrad.github.io/topics/github_ssh_keys/) In the process of setting up your key pair, when asked for a passphrase just press enter.
 By doing this step you will avoid having to enter a password or passphrase everytime you push your code to git.